rsnodgrass/hassio-addons/virtual-ip2sl/README.md

      https://github.com/rsnodgrass/hassio-addons
 </pre>

-2. Find the "Virtual IP2SL (IP to Serial)" in the list of add-ons and click Install
+2. Find "*Virtual IP2SL (IP to Serial)*" in the list of add-ons and click Install

 ## Configuration